 Without a doubt there are two main sources for viruses and other malware:

 - The Internet – The internet is one of the most common locations from which you can inadvertently download a virus.
-Viruses normally come from the lesser known websites – for example when you are searching for information on Google, if you visit a random site within the results, it is more likely to contain a virus than a well known site like Wikipedia.
+Viruses normally come from lesser-known websites – for example when you are searching for information on Google, if you visit a random site within the results, it is more likely to contain a virus than a well-known site like Wikipedia.

 - Email – Email is definitely the most common source of viruses.
 Emails are very easy for hackers to “harvest” meaning they can get hold of your email address even if you have never actually given it to them.
 Email is also a cheap way for hackers to reach millions of people – hackers can buy a list of millions of emails online for next to nothing and they can send viruses to these addresses at an alarming rate.